magarpratik/news-api/README.md

 ### Step 1: Cloning the project to your local machine

-You can clone the project to your local machine using `git` by executing the following command:
+Clone the project to your local machine using `git` by executing the following command:

 ```
 git clone https://github.com/magarpratik/be-nc-news.git